DataforDecisionsLLC/The-global-health-and-economic-value-of-COVID-19-vaccination/README.md

 # The-global-health-and-economic-value-of-COVID-19-vaccination

 This repository contains supplementary materials for the article "The Global Health and Economic Value of COVID-19 Vaccination" by JP Sevilla, Daria Burnes, Joseph S. Knee, Manuela Di Fusco, Moe H. Kyaw, Jennifer L. Nguyen, Jingyan Yang, and David Bloom.
-Per the journal's copyright and reuse guidelines, this material is published under a CC BY-NC-ND [license](LICENSE).
+This material is published under a CC BY-NC-ND [license](LICENSE).

 The repository's contents include:
 - **code** - a folder containing all Stata and Python code that was used in the analysis.